RedChen/piduino-grbl/README.md

 # PiDuino-GRBL

-PiDuino-GRBL is a web-based GRBL controller using Raspberry Pi and Arduino.
+PiDuino-GRBL is a web-based CNC milling controller for the Arduino running [GRBL](https://github.com/grbl/grbl).
+It runs on an Raspberry Pi or a computer, connecting to the Arduino over a serial connection (e.g. USB port / Serial-to-WiFi module).

 Powered by [WebAppEngine](https://github.com/cheton/webappengine)